-If applicable, members will be responsible for any patient share that EOHHS determines.
+If applicable, members who receive long term services and supports will be responsible for any patient share that EOHHS determines.
 Detailed information on INTEGRITY benefits are available on Neighborhood's website, www.nhpri.org/INTEGRITY.

 MMP Pharmacy Program

 As part of the contract providers must comply with all CMS regulations that govern the MMP product including all Medicare Part D requirements.
 This section outlines INTEGRITY MMP pharmacy program, including general information on our formulary and utilization management programs.
 Also included is a description of Neighborhood's Step Therapy program and Medication Therapy Management program (MTM).